-There is no legal requirement for a private limited company to appoint a secretary, unless their articles states otherwise.
+There is no legal requirement for a private limited company to have a company secretary, unless the articles of association expressly state that one must be appointed.
 This follows amendments to the Companies Act 2006 in April 2008.
-If a secretary is required under the articles, you must have one at all times.
+If a secretary is required under the articles, you must have one in office at all times.
 If there is no such provision in the articles, you can choose to appoint or remove a company secretary whenever you like.

 How to remove a company secretary

 Companies House must be notified immediately if and when a secretary is removed.
 You can do this free of charge in one of three ways: